Did you lose money investing with Hector May (CRD# 323779)?

-As of March 27, 2018, Hector May’s FINRA BrokerCheck Report contains the following:
+As of April 22, 2020, Hector May’s FINRA BrokerCheck Report contains the following:

-According to Hector May’s publicly available FINRA BrokerCheck Reports, on March 9, 2018, Hector May was terminated by Securities America, Inc. after allegations of “misappropriation of client assets” were made.
+According to Hector May’s publicly available FINRA BrokerCheck Report, on March 9, 2018, Hector May was terminated by Securities America after allegations of “misappropriation of client assets” were made.
 In addition, on March 8, 2018, the day before his termination, Securities America disclosed on Hector May’s Form U-4 that the U.S. Department of Justice is conducting an official investigation into Hector May of a suspected felony.
 The fact that the U.S. Department of Justice investigation suggests that misappropriation of clients’ asset may not be an isolated incident.

 Some investors know that FINRA’s BrokerCheck reports contain helpful information about the background of financial advisers.
 Most do not know, however, that the information in BrokerCheck reports come from a regulatory database that FINRA shares with state and federal securities regulators.
 FINRA omits certain important information from the BrokerCheck reports that it makes publicly available, but makes the information available to some state securities regulators, such as Florida’s.

 For example, Hector May’s report from Florida states that Securities America is conducting an internal investigation about May’s alleged misappropriation of client assets.
 This information is omitted from May’s FINRA’s Brokercheck report.
 For your convenience, Hector May’s comprehensive report from Florida is attached.